jigoshop/Jigoshop-eCommerce/readme.txt

 == Changelog ==

+= 2.1 =
+* New: Admin notices.
+* New: My Downloads panel in my account.
+* New: Continents in Advanced flat rate shipping.
+* New: Dimensions and weight fields for product variations.
+* New: Replace product featured image with image from selected variation.
+* New: Discount entity.
+* New: Blueimp gallery for products.
+* New: Ability to add attachments to email.
+* New: RenderPay Interface
+* Fix: Product and order search.
+* Fix: Product filtering in admin panel.
+* Fix: Do not show migration if there is no reason to migrate.
+* Fix: Properly save and downloa all downloadable items.
+* Fix: Download link for variation.
+* Fix: Product category and tag queries.
+* Fix: Discount summary report.
 = 2.0.10.2 - 2017.03.22 =
 * Fix: Sanitized product title on product save in Wordpress panel.
 * Fix: Post excerpt was saved as product description.